 The Prevention, Advocacy & Resource Center (PARC) provides a warm and welcoming space that is open to survivors, as well as supporters and friends of survivors.

+While appreciating the strengths and needs of all students, Student Accessibility Support (SAS) seeks to promote the growth of undergraduate and graduate students through individual connections, campus-wide initiatives and collaboration with others in the Brandeis community.
 Approximately 10 percent of the Brandeis undergraduate population disclose a documented disability.
 This is on a par with numbers reported at college campuses across the country.
 The Brandeis community includes students with mobility, visual, hearing, medical, psychological and learning disabilities.
-We appreciate that all people have strengths and vulnerabilities — and we want to support our students' achievement and growth.